KusionStack/kcl-spec/README.md

-# The K Configuration Language (KCL) Specification
+# The Kusion Configuration Language (KCL) Specification

 This is KCL version `0.4.1`.